Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

      yields
      ```H1: n = m, H2: x = y```

-- `discriminate x`: reason by disjointness of constructors on
+- `discriminate H`: reason by disjointness of constructors on
-equalities between values of inductively defined types within hypothesis `x`(or goal if omitted). (proof by different contructors always being not equal)
+equalities between values of inductively defined types within hypothesis `H`(or goal if omitted). (proof by different contructors always being not equal)

 - `assert (H: e)` (or `assert (e) as H`): introduce a "local
 lemma" `e` and call it `H` (보조정리 도입)